 One ship captain arrived near the shore and didn’t know what to do.
 In the staterooms all over the ship, people were crying and praying.
 When he arrived at the outer harbor, he ran up the flags, the only way he could communicate, and signaled, “Send a preacher!”
 He had a revival on board, but he didn’t know what to do with it.

 If we could see the heart of God we would see how He is longing to bless and to come upon His people.
 He wants to come upon our church boards and commissions and conferences and all the things we have.
 He wants to become predominant.
 He wants to revive His glory.

 Oh, that revival would come, that God would come down, like Isaiah prayed.
 David was the first one we know about who prayed for the Lord to come down in revival power: “Bow Thy heavens, O Lord, and come down…” (Psa.
 144:5).
+No doubt Isaiah read that and it encouraged him in his prophecies.
 Oh, may God come down upon our lives, that we will be dissatisfied with ordinary Christian living.
 Oh, that the glory of God might come upon us, His church!
 You remember how Isaiah prayed:

-That is what God wants to do again.
+That’s what God wants to do again.
 It is nothing that we can work up.
-It is what God gives.
+It’s what God gives.
 We have a giving God.
 We have a gracious God.
 We have a God who loves to revive.
 We have a God who loves His church.
 We have a God who knows His church is not yet ready.
 Oh, may God send His cleansing work, His purifying work, His motivating work, His enlivening work!

-Will you be a daily intercessor for revival?
+Can you commit to God that you will be a daily intercessor for revival!
+Is it Scriptural?
+I believe it is.
 I believe God is waiting to prove Himself gracious.
 May God send revival fire to blaze in all of our hearts, in all of our churches, across our nation and the world!